 “Putting good food on your family’s table on a $5-or-$6-dollar-a-day budget is tough, but it’s possible,” said co-author Dawn Undurraga, EWG nutritionist and registered dietitian.
 “When shoppers fill their grocery carts with the foods on EWG’s lists, they’ll be doing something good for their health and the environment, meanwhile lowering their grocery bills and exposures to the worst chemicals.”

 We looked for 15 more delicious ideas on the popular free recipe site allrecipes.com.
-The following user-approved recipes focus on using the “best buy” foods from the EWG 100 list.
+The following user-approved recipes focus on using the “best buy” foods from the EWG 100 list, though they don’t necessarily fit into an $8-a-day plan.
 We hope you find some new favorites here — and save money, too.

-- Slow Cooker Chicken Taco Soup (Notes: use 2 cups frozen corn, non-fat plain yogurt instead of sour cream, and baked corn tortillas instead of chips)
+- Slow Cooker Chicken Taco Soup (Notes: use non-fat plain yogurt instead of sour cream, and baked corn tortillas instead of chips.
+All toppings optional.)

-- Beef, Bean and Barley Stew (Notes: use cubes of turkey or chicken instead of beef, and any type of bean from the EWG list.
-Be sure to use whole grain hulled or hulless barley, not pearl or scotch barley, which have been refined.)
+- Beef, Bean and Barley Soup (Notes: use cubes of turkey or chicken instead of beef and any type of bean from the EWG list.
+Leave out the meat and increase beans to save even more money.)

 - Stuffed Cabbage Rolls (Notes: substitute brown rice for white rice, ground turkey for ground beef, and 2/3 cup tomato juice for the tomato soup)